FikriFaqihAlFawwaz/Chatbot_Web/README.md

 * **Frontend**: HTML, CSS (TailwindCSS), JavaScript (jQuery) 🌈
 * **Authentication**: Flask Sessions & werkzeug security 🔒

+🏃 How to Run the Application
+Once you've set up the project and the dependencies, here's how you can run the chatbot application:

+1. Start the Flask Development Server:
+You can run the Flask app by executing the following command:

+bash
+Copy
+Edit
+python app.py
+This will start the server on http://localhost:5000 (the default Flask address).

 ## 💬 How to Use

 ### Chat with the AI 🤖